Convertible Liquidity

 In a Divergence v1 pool, liquidity providers can concentrate their liquidity within price intervals where they anticipate buying interest.
 An LP can have many individualized liquidity positions per pool.
 For each liquidity position, a non-fungible token is minted.

-The price curve of Divergence v1 is segmented with ticks, using concentrated liquidity functions of Uniswap v3.
+The price curve of Divergence v1 is segmented with ticks, using functions of Uniswap v3.
 The key difference is that v1 pools track the relative price between calls and puts.
 Calls or puts have a price range of [0.01, 0.99], and their relative price is between [0.01/0.99, 0.99/0.01].
 Within this price range, LPs can choose lower and upper price bounds when initiating a liquidity position.
 Both calls and puts can be sold from a position.

 A liquidity position can have unlimited gross shorts in both calls and puts within its price range.
 For the same price interval, a short call and a short put settle each other, regardless of the outcome.
 This enables auto-risk reduction for a liquidity position.
 An LP has seller obligations only for net shorts in either calls or puts.
 This short exposure is not permanent until liquidity is removed.